AngelProtocolFinance/ap-documentation/src/introduction.md

 If you are _not_ technically inclined, you should first read the [Functional Documentation](./functional/overview/main.md) chapters to get a complete understanding of what Angel Protocol is, what the ASTs can do, and how to work with the existing Angel Protocol website UI.

 If you _are_ technically savvy or just want to dive deeper then the [Technical Documentation](./technical/overview/main.md) chapters are for you.
 These were written primarily with developers and tech-savvy users in mind.
 It will help if you come in with an understanding of how the Polygon blockchain (or a similar EVM-based blockchain such as  Ethereum) and Solidity smart contracts work.
-We’ll be diving deeper into the technical aspects of how to use the Angel Protocol smart contracts directly here.
+We will be diving deeper into the technical aspects of how to use the Angel Protocol smart contracts directly here.

 Regardless of the path you chose, there is a lot to learn in the coming pages that will help you better understand and use our platform.
 Stick with it and you might be surprised!